-Establishment of a local medical school program had been a long-standing interest in the San Joaquin Valley, where a shortage of physicians, special needs in rural health services, and limited access to continuing professional education were chronic problems.
-After several earlier attempts to attract a medical school to the Valley, interest and effort revived when a 1970 report of the Carnegie Commission of Higher Education and the Nation’s Health identified Fresno as a desirable site for a "Health Science Center."
+Establishment of a local medical school program had been a long-standing interest in the San Joaquin Valley, where a shortage of physicians, special needs in rural health services and limited access to continuing professional education were chronic problems.
+After several earlier attempts to attract a medical school to the Valley, interest and effort revived when a 1970 report by the Carnegie Commission of Higher Education and the Nation’s Health identified Fresno as a desirable site for a "Health Science Center."

-In 1975, the California State Legislature gave assurance of continued support of the program, and the Veterans Administration provided a seven-year grant of more than $10 million to support the program.
+In 1975, the California State Legislature gave assurance of continued support of the program and the Veterans Administration provided a seven-year grant of more than $10 million to support the program.
 The VA also provided $3.1 million to meet medical building construction costs.
 With that, UCSF Fresno Medical Education program was inaugurated.
-Since then, the program has grown in size and scope, and plays an essential role in answering the health care needs of the Central Valley of California.
+Since then, the program has grown in size and scope, and plays an essential role in answering the health care needs of California’s Central Valley.